Skip to main content

 • as: How to display the attribute in the section.
 For example, Risk rating.

 • Value: The value of the attribute.
-For example, if Risk rating is the attribute, you can use {{riskRating}} to dynamically change the drill down so when you click a specific risk rating in the section, the drill down takes you to the list view of the vulnerabilities with that risk rating.
+For example, if Risk rating is the attribute, you can use {{riskRating}} to dynamically control the drill-down.
+This means that when you click a specific risk rating in the report, the drill-down takes you to the list view of the records with that risk rating.

 View source